nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.
+This check can be done with the command:

+> java --version

+2. Download the latest release from the [GitHub repository](https://github.com/AY2021S2-CS2103-W16-2/tp/releases).

+3. Navigate to the folder that contains the downloaded .jar file and run the application.
+For example,

+> ### Unix
+> cd ~/Downloads
+>
+> java -jar chim.jar

+> ### Windows
+> cd C:\Downloads
+>
+> java -jar chim.jar

 --------------------------------------------------------------------------------------------------------------------